trixi-gpu/trixi-gpu.github.io/benchmark.md

 ~~~

 ## Takeaway
 For simple cases (for example, if the CPU performance is less than 100 μs), it is not advantageous to run on the GPU, since the overhead of using the GPU outweighs any performance gain.
 However, for more complex cases (such as when execution time on the CPU exceeds 1,000 μs), running on the GPU can provide significant benefits.
+Also, remember that DOFs are the dominant, but not the sole—factor, affecting computation time.